Mitsuhamizu/Channel-prototype/testing/README.md

 CKB(total): 2000000134000000000 (shannon)
 ```

 The *CKB asset* represents the number of CKByte that a user can use for trading, while the *CKB total* represents the user's total CKB including containers.
 This is because, CKB is a special asset, a cell representing UDT also contains CKB, and users can store some data in output_data.
 Therefore, we should not consider these CKByte that support UDT or data as CKByte assets.
-For B, the 134000000000 additional CKBytes represent containers for 10 UDT cells.
-For A, the extra 9319600000000 CKBytes represents containers for 10 UDT cells, GPC and UDT contracts.

 You can find the detail of the setup work in [gpctest.rb](https://github.com/ZhichunLu-11/Channel-prototype/blob/master/testing/miscellaneous/libs/gpctest.rb#L97-L183).